gguillotte/mdsrd5/README.md

 As of 0.4.2, I think I've rooted out most of the protected content. **Under the OGL, it is *your* responsibility to confirm you are not using protected content when using or citing Open Game Content.**

+### Rules omitted from the source

+In addition to the terms above, rules for the following terms or concepts in this system were omitted from the SRD and therefore are intentionally not covered or explained. **If you're using this SRD to create content, be aware that the following concepts do not have Open Game Content to support them.
+This list is, and might never be, comprehensive.**

+-   **Magic item attunement.** Magic items list whether they require attunement, but the attunement process is not Open Game Content.
+-   **Domain descriptors in spells.** The SRD includes a single domain.
+Spells in the SRD might be part of one or more domains in this system, but only one of those domains was released as Open Game Content.
+-   **Artifact properties.** The Orb of the Wyrm has random properties, but the table describes random properties and the process for selecting them is not Open Game Content.
+-   **Treasure tables.**
+-   **Most class options (including feats) and sub-races.**
+-   **Cavalier die mechanics.** The cavalier's unique rules are not Open Game Content.
+-   **Shield bashes.** Rules for players who use a shield as a weapon, and statistics for player shields that can be used as weapons, are not Open Game Content.
+However, the gladiator NPC and lizardfolk creature use shields as weapons and include the minimum statistics necessary for a GM to make attacks with shields.

 Release notes
 -------------